 - Diagnostic analytics takes data and attempts to find out what happened.
-It’s possible that unique circumstances may impacted performance during a certain time of the year, for instance.
+It’s possible that unique circumstances may impact performance during a certain time of the year, for instance.

-- Prescriptive analytics takes descriptions of current conditions, diagnoses of why things happened the way they did, and predictions of the future to prescribe a way to address current issues.
+- Prescriptive analytics takes descriptions of current conditions, diagnosis of why things happened the way they did, and predictions of the future to prescribe a way to address current issues.

 While it is true that analytics have been used in businesses and various industries for a long time, education researchers have slowly started to point out the many benefits of applying analytics to the field of education.